-Administrative Law Judge Richard T. Breen, Office of Administrative Hearings (OAH), State of California, heard this matter in Costa Mesa, California, on May 11, 2009.
+Administrative Law Judge Richard T. Breen, Office of Administrative Hearings (OAH), State of California, heard this matter in Laguna Hills, California on April 7, 2009, and Costa Mesa, California, on May 13, 2009.
+On April 7, 2009, the parties presented evidence and argument as to why the matter should not be dismissed for lack of jurisdiction.
+On May 13, 2009, the parties presented evidence and argument on the substantive issues presented by the due process hearing requests.

-Danielle Augustin, Attorney at Law, appeared for Student.
-Karen Van Dijk, Attorney at Law, appeared for Orange County Department of Education (OCDE).
-OCDE representatives Lysa Saltzman, Mel Peters, and Todd Martin attended the hearing.
-Michael Hersher, Deputy Counsel, appeared for the California Department of Education (CDE).
+Patricia E. Cromer, attorney at Law, appeared for Student.
+Karen Van Dijk, attorney at law, appeared for Orange County Department of Education (OCDE).
+Michael Hersher, Deputy Counsel, appeared telephonically for the California Department of